vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< img src="create-simulation3.png" alt="Create simulation - Step 3" >}}

-- **Weight distribution**: on even, every injector will produce the same load.
-On custom, you have to set the weight in % of each pool (eg the first pool does 20% of the requests, and the second does 80%).
-The sum of the weight should be 100%.
+- **Weight distribution**: if set to even, every injector will produce the same load.
+If set to custom, you must set the weight in % for each pool (eg the first pool does 20% of the requests, and the second does 80%).
+The sum of the weight must be 100%.
 - **Pools**: defines the pools to be used when initiating the Gatling Enterprise injectors.

-You can add many pools with a different number of hosts to run your simulation.
+You can add several pools with different numbers of injectors to run your simulation.

-After this step, you can save the simulation, or click on *More options* to access optional configuration.
+After this step, you can save the simulation, or click on *More options* to access optional configurations.

 ### Step 4 & 5: JVM options & Java System Properties